 Space Pirates: Every.
 Single.
 Character.
 Even CONCORD counts, since they hire criminals—i.e., the PCs—to do their dirty work.

 Space Police: Concord, the galaxy wide apolitical police force with a ten second response time.
 LAPD eat your heart out.

 Spaceship Girl: Aura, the main computer AI which is, apparently, shared by every capsuleer ever, who provides tutorials and help options, as well as vocally informs the pilot of just about everything.
-A fairly recent Chronicle tells the story of her history.
+A Chronicle tells the story of her history.

 Status Quo Is God: No matter how many times you run a mission or kill NPCs, the enemy never seems to run out of ships, men or equipment.
 In four years, despite constantly being stated to be on the brink of war, almost nothing of note has happened to the four Empires.